farmbeatslabs/studentkit/Indoor-m1/Indoor-M1-Hardware.md

 FarmBeats Student Kit Hardware: Indoor M1
 =========================================

-This is the BOM list for all the hardware that ships in the FarmBeats Student Kit Indoor-M1.
+This is the of all the hardware that ships in the FarmBeats Student Kit: Indoor M1.

 ![](media/de940c9382f0be6875fbf6580ecc899b.jpg)